 The February 1992 CIA assessment, cited in the NIE, argues that the Vietnamese were wrestling with their foreign policy in the early 1990s.
-The report states that there was a growing body of evidence that suggested Hanoi's leadership was debating the pace and scope of improving relations with the United States.
-Using the 1992 CIA assessment as a backdrop, the NIE drafter researched documentation and discussed Vietnamese political sensitivity with both members of the IC and operational entities that work POW/MIA issues on a regular basis.
-A senior U.S. military official stated that the President of Vietnam clearly understood that the POW/MIA issue remained a matter of high priority for the United States.
-Another senior official indicated that, as operations became more routine, the Vietnamese had become more comfortable with the United States.
-Thus, over time, a more trusting relationship developed between the two countries and the need for high-level interaction on POW/MIA issues diminished.
-The NIE drafter was told that operational POW/MIA issues have long been entrusted by the Vietnamese leadership to the VNOSMP and the Ministry of Foreign Affairs.
-The drafter of the estimate had sufficient evidence to conclude that the POW/MIA issue no longer has the political sensitivity it once had in the Vietnamese leadership.
+The report states that there was a growing body of evidence that suggested Hanoi's leadership was debating the pace and scope of (b)(1) improving relations with the United States.
+Using the 1992 CIA (b)(3) NatSecAct assessment as a backdrop, the NIE drafter researched documentation and discussed Vietnamese political sensitivity with both members of the IC and operational entities that work POW/MIA issues on a regular basis.

+Stated that the President of Vietnam clearly understood that the POW/MIA issue remained a matter of high priority for the United States.
+At the same time,

+SECRET DO
-Refusal to Cooperate

-The Critical Assessment takes issue with the NIE regarding additional statements related to cooperation, including the NIE claim that incidents of outright Vietnamese refusal to cooperate with U.S. investigators have decreased and instances wherein the Vietnamese raise objections to POW/MIA activities have diminished.
+)(3) atSecAct as operations became more routine, the Vietnamese became more comfortable with the United States.
+Thus, over time, a more trusting relationship developed between the two (b)(1) countries and the need for high-level interaction on POW/MIA issues (b)(3) NatS diminished. advised the NIE drafter that operational POW/MIA issues are and have long been entrusted to the VNOSMP and the Ministry of Foreign Affairs.
+SecAct (b)(3) NatS The drafter of the estimate had sufficient evidence to conclude that the POW/MIA issue no longer has the political sensitivity it once had in the Vietnamese leadership.
+SecAct Refusal to Cooperate The Critical Assessment takes issue with the NIE regarding additional statements related to cooperation, including the NIE claim that incidents of outright Vietnamese refusal to cooperate with U.S. investigators have decreased and instances wherein the Vietnamese raise objections to POW/MIA activities have diminished.
 The NIE drafter reviewed DoS documents; the results and impending actions of the Presidential Special Emissary to Vietnam (General Vessey); FBIS reporting; DPMO records; and USPACOM, JTF-FA, CILHI, and Stony Beach documentation.
-He also conducted interviews with numerous government officials who had knowledge of Vietnamese cooperation on POW/MIA issues.
-Using the time frame mandated in the TOR, the NIE concludes that, even though instances of refusal to cooperate with U.S. investigators have decreased, the

-Vietnamese continue to object to U.S. POW/MIA activities on occasion.
+He also (b)(1) conducted interviews with numerous government officials who had knowledge of Vietnamese cooperation on POW/MIA issues.
+NatSecAct (b)(2) NotSooA Using the time frame mandated in the TOR, the NIE concludes that, even though instances of refusal to cooperate with U.S. investigators have decreased, the Vietnamese continue to object to U.S. POW/MIA activities on occasion.
 The NIE explains that Vietnam's political system is secretive and distrustful of foreign influences and that Vietnamese officials fear that divulging information could undermine governmental authority.
-Also, according to the NIE, defending its sovereignty and protecting its secrets might be the major reasons why Vietnam has not been completely forthcoming with respect to POW/MIA issues.

-Given that background, the NIE cites several "significant examples" where Vietnam has hindered activities, including refusing requests to see Politburo documents; denying interviews with some senior retired military officials; and refusing to allow joint field activities in "classified" military areas.
-Even though several documents reviewed by the NIE drafter and interviews he conducted revealed that significant progress had been made in Vietnamese cooperation, the NIE concludes that there are limits to what the United States could expect to achieve.
+Also, according to the NIE, defending its sovereignty and protecting its secrets might be the major reasons why Vietnam has not been completely forthcoming with respect to POW/MIA issues. (b)(3) NatSecA Given that background, the NIE cites several "significant examples" where Vietnam has hindered activities, including refusing requests to see Politburo documents; denying interviews with some senior retired military officials; and refusing to allow joint field activities in "classified" military areas.
+Even though several documents reviewed by the NIE drafter and interviews he conducted revealed that significant progress had been made in Vietnamese cooperation, the NIE repeats the conclusion of the February 1992 CIA Intelligence Assessment that, "under the best of circumstances, there are limits to what the United States could expect to achieve."

+ONOTO Act